Mulled wine: Other countries

 In Portugal, mainly in the Douro and Minho Provinces, it is called vinho quente and made with Madeira wine and port wine, in the Porto region Porto Quente is more popular.

 In Russia and Ukraine, glintveyn (глинтвейн) is a popular drink during winters and has same recipe as the German Glühwein.
+Russian dusheparka (душепарка) is a historical analogue of mulled wine.
 Additionally, the traditional Russian winter herbal drink sbiten, although usually a non-alcoholic tisane made with hot water, may also be made with red wine replacing some or all of the water.

+In popular culture

+In the 1946 Christmas movie It's a Wonderful Life, after the 293-year old guardian angel Clarence Odbody (traveling with George Bailey to an alternate world if George had not been born) goes to a rough bar.
+And, not knowing what to order since he had not been to a bar in centuries, decides to order, "I was just thinking of a flaming rum punch.
+No, it's not cold enough for that.
+Not nearly cold enough…Wait a minute…wait a minute…Mulled wine, heavy on the cinnamon and light on the cloves.
+Off with you, me lad, and be lively!"